 Jessica Magidson, Ph.D., Associate Professor (Phone 301-405-5095; jmagidso@umd.edu) Dr. Jessica Magidson received her Ph.D. in clinical psychology from the University of Maryland College Park in 2013.
 She completed her predoctoral clinical internship in Behavioral Medicine and an NIMH postdoctoral fellowship in Global Mental Health, both at Massachusetts General Hospital (MGH)/Harvard Medical School.
 She was subsequently an Instructor and then Assistant Professor at Harvard Medical School and on staff at MGH in Psychiatry before returning to join the faculty at UMCP in January 2018.
+She started as the Director of the Center for Substance Use, Addiction & Health Research (CESAR) in January 2023.
+She also directs her psychology lab, the Global Mental Health and Addiction Program, which promotes bidirectional learning and capacity building across local and global research sites.
 Her research focuses on the implementation of lay-delivered substance use interventions in resource-limited settings in the US and sub-Saharan Africa.
-Her current funded projects evaluate a peer-delivered behavioral activation intervention for substance use, one funded by NIDA in HIV care in Cape Town, South Africa, and the second at a community center in West Baltimore in collaboration with UMB.
-She directs the Global Mental Health and Addiction Program, which promotes bidirectional learning and capacity building across local and global research sites.
+She currently has six NIH-funded trials to evaluate peer-delivered behavioral interventions for substance use and medication adherence locally and globally.
 Dr. Magidson's teaching and clinical interests include the treatment of adult psychopathology using cognitive behavioral therapy and mindfulness-based interventions.
 Dr. Magidson serves as a primary research mentor to graduate students.